yhoundz/parm/README.md

 ```

 Windows is currently not fully supported, but will be coming soon.
 You can install the binaries manually in the releases tab.

+To update parm, just run the install script again.
+I recommend not setting the `GITHUB_TOKEN` or the `WRITE_TOKEN` options if updated.

 ## Adding a GitHub Personal Access Token
 > [!IMPORTANT]